weixuanli3/Microsoft-Streams/assumptions.md

 - Users can create channels with names that already exist (whether the channel is created by the user or by someone else), just like in the real world.

 - Users cannot create channels with names that are empty spaces

+- The tokens given will be strings

+- The tokens given will be of valid length